-The meaning of 'couple' in the benefits and tax credits system is the same as in everyday speech.
-People who are living together in a relationship count as a couple for assessing their benefits and tax credits.
-If your situation is more complicated you should seek advice.
+The meaning of 'couple' in the benefits system is the same as in everyday speech.
+People who are living together in a relationship count as a couple for assessing their benefits, but this doesn't apply to people who are flat sharers or carers.

-If you are in a polygamous marriage you should seek further advice on your benefit entitlement.
+Note: If you are in a polygamous marriage you should seek further advice on your benefit entitlement.

 Most new claims are now for Universal Credit, where it doesn't matter who is entered as 'you' and who is entered as 'partner' in the calculator.

 If you are an existing claimant of a legacy benefit (or you are in the small group of people who can still claim them) it can make a difference to the results who you chose as the main claimant.